Lafayette firefighters battle early morning commercial fire along NW Evangeline Thruway

 LAFAYETTE, LA (KLFY) – The Lafayette Fire Department responds to an early morning commercial fire along NW Evangeline Thruway at 1:51 a.m. on Sunday.

-LFD Investigation Alton Trahan confirms firefighters received a call from a passerby stating smoke was coming from a large commercial building, iTA Truck Sales and Services, 2835 NW Evangeline Thruway.
+LFD Investigation Alton Trahan confirms firefighters received a call from a passerby stating smoke was coming from a large commercial building, iTA Truck Sales and Services, 2800 block of NW Evangeline Thruway.

 Firefighters arrived on scene and discovered a major fire in the service shop of the large building.